sergeiudris/probe-2019-11-21/docs/tabui.md

 * first, main plugin containers are being rendered, then its tabs; then the rest; when main's container is being rendered, it goes over all plugins (if they are active for example, maybe a control mechanism ) and adds their tabs that also target this container

+* user shiuld be able to create (draw) containers and specify which plugin/tabs to open there

 # loading plugin
 * plugin is app/lib: it exposes id, containers, tabs.
 * when loaded into the editor, code gets evaluated and id etc. are added to db